 This screen lets you configure the IPSec parameters.
 IPSec is the protocol that enables the VPN 3002 to connect to the VPN Concentrator over a secure VPN tunnel.
+The VPN 3002 can also establish IPSec tunnels to other IPSec security gateways, including the Cisco PIX firewall, and Cisco IOS routers.

-- Step 1In the Remote Server field, enter the IP address or hostname of the VPN Concentrator to which this VPN 3002 hardware client connects.
+- Step 1 In the Remote Server field, enter the IP address or hostname of the VPN Concentrator to which this VPN 3002 hardware client connects.
 Note that to enter a hostname, a DNS server must be configured. - Step 2 Check the IPSec over TCP box if you want to connect using IPSec over TCP.
 This feature must also be enabled on the VPN Concentrator to which this VPN 3002 connects. - Step 3 Enter the IPSec over TCP port number.
 You can enter only one port.
 The port that you configure on this VPN 3002 must also be configured on the VPN Concentrator to which this VPN 3002 connects.